Crowd-AI-Lab/lamp-cap/README.md

 ```
 @article{ng2025lamp,
   title={LaMP-Cap: Personalized Figure Caption Generation With Multimodal Figure Profiles},
-  author={Ng, Ho Yin'Sam' and Hsu, Ting-Yao and Anantha Ramakrishnan, Aashish and Kveton, Branislav and Lipka, Nedim and Dernoncourt, Franck and Lee, Dongwon and Yu, Tong and Kim, Sungchul and Rossi, Ryan A and others},
+  author={Ng, 'Sam' Ho Yin and Hsu, Ting-Yao and Anantha Ramakrishnan, Aashish and Kveton, Branislav and Lipka, Nedim and Dernoncourt, Franck and Lee, Dongwon and Yu, Tong and Kim, Sungchul and Rossi, Ryan A and Huang, 'Kenneth' Ting-hao},
   journal={arXiv preprint arXiv:2506.06561},
   year={2025}
 }